abhishekbhardwaj/Twitter-API-PHP/ReadMe.md

 ### Changelog

+- November 12, 2014: `Version 1.1.2` - Parameters are now optional on GET requests.
-- November 9, 2014: `Version 1.1.*` is more stable and also lets you upload images to Twitter.
+- November 9, 2014: `Version 1.1.*` - more stable and also lets you upload images to Twitter.
+- November 8, 2014: `Version 1.0.*` - very first version of the library, didn't have support for media uploads.

 ### Important Links